Our Guide to Getting Around Edinburgh

 6. Train

-While trains aren’t the primary form of Edinburgh public transport within the city, they’re excellent if you’re planning day trips to other parts of Scotland.
-Edinburgh has two main stations: Waverley in the city centre and Haymarket in the west end.
-To use the train, buy your ticket online, at the station, or sometimes onboard.
+Edinburgh has two main stations: Waverley in Old Town and Haymarket in the West End.
+To use the train, buy your ticket online, at the station or sometimes onboard.

 7. Hop-On Hop-Off Bright Bus Tours

 At Bright Bus Tours, we offer one of the best ways of getting around Edinburgh while sightseeing.
-Our hop-on hop-off bus tours around Edinburgh cover major attractions like the Royal Mile, Edinburgh Castle, and Holyrood Palace.
+Our hop-on hop-off bus tours around Edinburgh cover major attractions like the Royal Mile, Edinburgh Castle and Holyrood Palace.
 Here’s how to travel around Edinburgh with us:

-• Choose from our City Tour or Britannia Tour, starting at just £16 for 24 hours or £20 for two tours across two days.
+- Choose from our City Tour or Britannia Tour, starting at just £16 for 24 hours or £20 for two tours across two days.

-• Enjoy commentary in 10 languages as you explore the city’s highlights.
+- Enjoy commentary in 10 languages as you explore the city’s highlights.

 Our open-top tours are a convenient way to discover the Scottish capital’s top sights at your own pace.
+It’s the most fun you will have getting around Edinburgh by bus, one stop at a time.

 Bright Bus Tours: Effortlessly Explore Edinburgh For Less